bugstamp/graphichat/README.md

 # GraphiChat

-The fullstack chat app for learning GraphQL API, React Hooks, Styled-Components, unit-testing using Jest/Enzyme environment, Docker containerization and other features with the following stack:
+The fullstack chat app based on React Hooks for learning Apollo GraphQL, React Hooks, Styled-Components, unit-testing using Jest/Enzyme environment, Docker containerization and other features with the following stack:

 #### Server:
 - Node (Express)